Ha-L0/Ha-L0.github.io/_posts/2023-08-04-[H4]-Proving-Grounds-Play-VULNHUB-NoName.md

 cHdkCg==
 ```

-The we construct the following payload
+Then we construct the following payload
 ```bash
 |`echo "cHdkCg==" |base64 -d`
 ```